Jeznar/GitRepo/Feats/README.md

 If the user of this ability doesn't want to include himself, then simply remove the temp HP manually after using this ability.

+Update 9/15/22: Eliminated assumption that the caster is selected before this item is used.

 *[Back to the Feats in this Repo](#feats-in-this-repo)*

 ---